jeeliz/jeelizFaceFilter/README.md

 * `JEEFACEFILTERAPI.update_videoSettings(<object> videoSettings)`: dynamically change the video settings (see [Optionnal init arguments](optionnal-init-arguments) for the properties of `videoSettings`).
 It is useful to change the camera from the selfie camera (user) to the back (environment) camera.
 A `Promise` is returned.

 * `JEEFACEFILTERAPI.set_videoOrientation(<integer> angle, <boolean> flipX)`: Dynamically change `videoSettings.rotate` and `videoSettings.flipX`.
 This method should be called after initialization.
 The default values are `0` and `false`.
-The angle should be chosen among these values: `0, 90, 180, -90`.
+The angle should be chosen among these values: `0, 90, 180, -90`,

 * `JEEFACEFILTERAPI.destroy()`: Clean both graphic memory and JavaScript memory, uninit the library.
 After that you need to init the library again.
-A `Promise` is returned.
+A `Promise` is returned,

+* `JEEFACEFILTERAPI.reset_GLState()`: reset the WebGL context,

+* `JEEFACEFILTERAPI.render_video()`: render the video on the `<canvas>` element.

 ### Optimization

+#### 1 or 2 Canvas?

+You can either:

+1. Use 1 `<canvas>` with 1 WebGL context, shared by facefilter and THREE.js (or another 3D engine),
+2. Use 2 separate `<canvas>` elements, aligned using CSS, 1 canvas for AR, and the second one to display the video and to run this library.

+The 1. is often more efficient, but the newest versions of THREE.js are not suited to share the WebGL context and some weird bugs can occur.
+So I strongly advise to use 2 separate canvas.

 #### Canvas and video resolutions